alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/22/01/post.md

 ```

 ## Volumes mapping
-Bypass folders from host instance into container instance.
-Docker does not like
+Mount (or map) folders from host instance into container instance.
+Docker does
-relative paths, so need to specify the **full** path.
+not like relative paths, so need to specify the **full** path.

 ```
 $ docker run -v /path/to/host/folder:/path/to/container/folder -d <image name>